jkearisman/http_client_server/README.md

 	put sensitive data in here, i'm not responsible for what happens The file common.c contains stuff common to both the server and client, and must be in the same directory as both for them to compile
-All code compiles and runs on the ccc machines